pgazmuri/jQuery-Learning/README.md

 6. Locations page - take the filter results out of a dropdown and reduce them into a sub-nav similar to the ones seen on other pages.
 Basically make it a lot prettier and other things.
 7. As you click on filters, they should be 'active' or at least display some background-color state.
 8. When clicking on a location, open maps app in phone and redirect them there.
+9. Add padding to the body of each left-aligned element.